BWibo/3dcitydb-mkdocs/docs/3dcitydb/docker.md

   - docker
 ---

+The 3DCityDB Docker images are available for _PostgreSQL/PostGIS_ and _Oracle_.
+The PostgreSQL/PostGIS version is based on the official [PostgreSQL](https://github.com/docker-library/postgres/){target="_blank"} and [PostGIS](https://github.com/postgis/docker-postgis/){target="_blank} Docker images.

+The Oracle version is based on the _Oracle Database Enterprise Edition_ images available from the [Oracle Container registry](https://container-registry.oracle.com){target="_blank"}.

 ![3D City Database on Docker](./assets/citydb_docker_logo.png){ width="100" }
 /// caption
 ///

-The 3DCityDB Docker images are available for _PostgreSQL/PostGIS_ and _Oracle_.
-The PostgreSQL/PostGIS version is based on the official [PostgreSQL](https://github.com/docker-library/postgres/){target="_blank"} and [PostGIS](https://github.com/postgis/docker-postgis/){target="_blank"} Docker images.
-The Oracle version is based on the _Oracle Database Enterprise Edition_ images available from the [Oracle Container registry](https://container-registry.oracle.com){target="_blank"}.
 The images described here are available for 3DCityDB version `v4.0.0` and newer.
 Images for older 3DCityDB versions are available from [TUM-GIS 3DCityDB Docker images](https://github.com/tum-gis/3dcitydb-docker-postgis/){target="_blank"}.

-!!! info "Versions and compatibility"
+!!! info "Docker image versions and compatibility"
     The 3DCityDB Docker images for `>= v5.x.x` are __only__ available for PostgreSQL/PostGIS and are only compatible with the [`citydb-tool`](../citydb-tool/docker.md) images, as of writing this (2024-12).

 When designing the images we tried to stay as close as possible to the behavior of the base images and the [3DCityDB Shell scripts](../first-steps/setup.md).
 Thus, all configuration options you may be used to from the base images, are available for the 3DCityDB Docker images as well.

-## Synopsis
+## TL;DR

 ``` bash title="3DCityDB PostgreSQL/PostGIS Docker"
 docker run --name 3dciytdb -p 5432:5432 -d \